Qfilm/MyPortfolio/src/pages/index.md

 ---
 templateKey: index-page
-title: Quality On Screen
+title: Freelance film critic, photographer, and cinematographer—also available for film tutoring
-image: /img/bg.jpeg
+image: /img/bg.webp
 heading: Quality On Screen
-subheading: Freelance film critic, photographer, and cinematographer—also available for film tutoring.
+subheading: Freelance film critic, photographer, and cinematographer—also available for film tutoring
 ---